fenago/machine-learning/lab_guides/lab_5.md

 Now we are ready to define a prediction.
 The prediction is obtained by applying the sigmoid function to the score, and it returns a number between 0 and 1 which, as I mentioned before, can be interpreted in our example as the probability that the sentence is happy.
-Here’s the code for the prediction function (where the score formula is the same as the one in Chapter 4).
+Here’s the code for the prediction function (where the score formula is the same as the one in Lab 4).

 ```